seyonechithrananda/seyonechithrananda.github.io/index.md

                   Presently, I'm interested in the intersection of machine learning for single-cell genomics & protein biology.
                 </p>
                 <p>
                    At Berkeley, I work in the laboratory of Jennifer Doudna with Ron Boger on problems like model-guided CRISPR engineering and tools for biological search.
 I am also a research intern at Microsoft Research New England on the BioML team, advised by Kevin Yang and Judith Amores.
-This past summer, I was an research intern at <a href="https://www.dynotx.com" target="_blank" rel="noreferrer noopener">Dyno Therapeutics</a>, working on machine learning for protein engineering.
-Previously, I worked in the laboratory of Prof. Alan Aspuru-Guzik at the University of Toronto, and hacked on open source software at DeepChem, co-creating the ChemBERTa suite of chemical language models.
+Previously, I was an research intern at <a href="https://www.dynotx.com" target="_blank" rel="noreferrer noopener">Dyno Therapeutics</a>, working on machine learning for protein engineering.
+In high school, I worked in the laboratory of Prof. Alan Aspuru-Guzik at the University of Toronto, and hacked on open source software at DeepChem, co-creating the ChemBERTa suite of chemical language models.
 My publications are viewable on <a href="https://scholar.google.com/citations?user=ElZ0iNkAAAAJ&hl=en&oi=ao" target="_blank" rel="noreferrer noopener">Google Scholar</a>.
                 </p>
               </td>
             </tr>